Message ID: 273778

 trademark) Licensable by Initial Developer, to use,

-reproduce, modify, display, perform, sublicense and
+reproduce, modify, display,

 distribute the Original Software (or portions thereof),